rebelsky/sams-assorted-musings-reflections/grinnell-prize.md

 was also the question of why we'd give a Grinnell prize to people not from Grinnell.

-The first Grinnell Prize ceremony certainly reinforced my negative perspective on the prize.
-I don't even think the Prize winners were here.
+The first Grinnell Prize ceremony did not improve my perspective on the prize.
 All I recall is that we showed videos made by other organizations who had previously given the winners prizes.
 (Yeah, that seems strange to me, too.
 We seemed to be saying "We can't come up with anyone new;
 we'll just ride on the coattails of others who identified good people.")
-I also think that we had a lot of difficulty with social media and the event, but that was before we hired the wonderful `@GeniusAndFolly` [2,3].
+I also recall that we had a lot of difficulty with social media and the event, but that was before we hired the wonderful `@GeniusAndFolly` [2,3].
+There was also some weird split between events, but I can't remember what it was.

 I think the Prize winners were clearly doing good and important work, and I don't mind that we supported them.
 However, given that they had already